 The answer, then, for podcasts wanting full control, flexibility, and ownership, is to self-host your podcast, and choose WordPress podcast hosting.
 Alongside having full control, you'll also be able to create better archives for your podcast (making it easier for new listeners to get onboard), access analytics you'd otherwise miss out on, and even keep listeners hooked by subscribing them to your newsletter.

 If you're thinking to yourself no way, self-hosted sounds like far too much hassle, you might be surprised to find out it actually takes very little effort to set up WordPress podcast hosting, and virtually no effort to maintain.
+And even better, if you want to know how to list podcast episodes then it solves that problem too!

 Our step-by-step guide covers all you need to know about getting your podcast working, including: